RoyAmoyal/DL-Assignment1/README.md

 # Neural Network From Scartch

-This project is an assignment from the course "Deep Learning".
+This project is an assignment from the course "Deep Learning" at BGU.
 The main purpose of this assignment is to implement a Neural Network from scratch, without any libraries like Tensorflow or PyTorch.